http4k/http4k/src/docs/guide/tutorials/serverless_http4k_with_aws_lambda/index.md

-title: http4k Tutorial: Developing for Serverless platforms: AWS Lambda
+title: http4k Tutorial: Serverless http4k with AWS Lambda
 description: A step-by-step guide to deploying an HTTP app to AWS Lambda

 In this guide, we'll run you through the steps required to get an http4k application deployed and running on AWS Lambda and available to call over the internet using AWS ApiGateway.
-If you're not familiar with the http4k concepts for HTTP apps, then we advise you read them [here](/guide/concepts/http/), or to follow the [Your first http4k app] tutorial before tackling this guide.
+If you're not familiar with the http4k concepts for HTTP and Serverless apps, then we advise you read them [here](/guide/concepts/http/) and [here](/guide/concepts/serverless/).
+To make an app you can follow the [Your first http4k app] tutorial before tackling this guide.

 We'll take an existing http4k application built with Gradle, add the bits that are important to Serverless HTTP apps then deploy it to AWS Lambda and API Gateway using Pulumi.